enyojs/eslint-plugin-enact/README.md

 # List of supported rules

-* [enact/kind-name](docs/rules/display-name.md): Prevent missing `name` in a Enact component definition
+* [enact/kind-name](docs/rules/kind-name.md): Prevent missing `name` in a Enact component definition
-* enact/display-name: Prevent missing `displayName` in a React component definitions without false-flagging Enact kinds
+* [enact/display-name](docs/rules/display-name.md): Prevent missing `displayName` in a React component definitions without false-flagging Enact kinds
 * [enact/prop-types](docs/rules/prop-types.md): Prevent missing props validation in a React component definition
 * [enact/no-module-exports-import](docs/rules/no-module-exports-import.md): Disallow module.exports with import statements (see [webpack issue #4039](https://github.com/webpack/webpack/issues/4039))

+> Note: `enact/display-name` and `enact/prop-types` supersede `react/display-name` and `react/prop-types`, respectively.
+The latter two should be disabled when used with Enact.

 ## Other useful plugins

 - React: [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)

 # License

 ESLint-plugin-Enact is based on work from ESLint-plugin-React and is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-ESLint-plugin-React is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 ## Copyright and License Information

 Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

-Copyright (c) 2016-2018 LG Electronics
+Copyright (c) 2016-2019 LG Electronics

 Unless otherwise specified or set forth in the NOTICE file, all content, including all source code files and documentation files in this repository are: